'We need help': Haiti's interim leader requests US troops - News Break

 “What do we do?
 Do we let the country fall into chaos?
 Private properties destroyed?
 People killed after the assassination of the president?
 Or, as a government, do we prevent?" he said. ”We’re not asking for the occupation of the country.
 We’re asking for small troops to assist and help us. ...
 As long as we are weak, I think we will need our neighbors."

-The request was received but there has been no decision, according to a U.S. official familiar with the situation, who was not authorized to discuss the matter publicly and spoke on condition of anonymity.
+The request was received but there has been no decision, according to a US official familiar, speaking on condition of anonymity because not authorized to discuss the matter publicly.
 But the Biden administration has so far given no indication it will send troops.

 For now, it only plans to send FBI officials to help investigate a crime that has plunged Haiti, a country already wracked by poverty and gang violence, into a destabilizing battle for power and constitutional standoff.